At a glance

 A presumptive diagnosis of squamous cell carcinoma may possibly be made by examining the cat.
 However, a biopsy and lymph node aspirate will be required to confirm this diagnosis, this will be performed under general anesthesia.

-A complete blood count and biochemical profile to assess your cat’s overall health
+- Biochemical profile, complete blood count, and urinalysis to assess your cat’s overall health

 The key to treatment is early diagnosis before the tumour has progressed to underlying tissue or spread to the lymph nodes and lungs.

-Surgery to remove the tumour with a wide margin, in advanced cases, not only will the tumour be removed due to the invasiveness of this type of cancer.
-Underlying tissue may also be removed, including the ear, nose or jawbone.
+- Surgery: Surgical excision with a wide margin, in advanced cases, not only will the tumour be removed due to the invasiveness of this type of cancer but underlying tissue may also be removed, including the ear, nose or jawbone.
 For cats with oral SCC, the closer towards the front of the lower jaw, the better the outcome.
 Tumours further back in the mouth or occurring in the upper jaw are harder to remove.

-Chemotherapy or radiation therapy on inoperable tumours to slow down progression or post-operatively in cats who have had their tumour surgically removed.
+- Chemotherapy or radiation therapy: These options can be used to treat cats with inoperable tumours to slow down progression or post-operatively in cats who have had their tumour surgically removed to target any tumour cells which may have been left behind.

 If found and treated early, the prognosis for cats with skin SCC is good.
 Unfortunately, the above treatments generally don’t have a high success rate for cats with oral SCC and even with aggressive treatment, most cats survive less than 12 months.
 Therefore palliative care is the only treatment for cats advanced SCC.